 The business started operations in July 2013 and has grown steadily since then.
 With a product line that now boasts over 20 items across snacks, condiments and dry ingredients.
 They coincidentally have a team of over 20 workers which has steadily been growing as the business grows.
 With their products available in many supermarkets including OK branches you should be on the lookout for them.
 They work closely with smallholder farmers in the production of inputs to production and as such go beyond uplifting their own organisation.

 The pandemic has certainly brought about many undesirable consequences for all concerned.
 However, there are businesses which have found ways to make good in an otherwise bad situation.
 This may seem unique but some huge businesses were actually born in times of trouble similar to the current coronavirus pandemic in their international reach.
-You can find out more about Nutrie foods on the Facebook platform.
+You can find out more about Nutrie foods on their website and Facebook platform.